-Nikon D300S versus Nikon D3S
+Nikon D300S vs D3S

-The Nikon D300S and the Nikon D3S are two digital cameras that were officially introduced, respectively, in July 2009 and October 2009.
+The Nikon D300S and the Nikon D3S are two digital cameras that were revealed to the public, respectively, in July 2009 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300S) and a full frame (D3S) sensor.
-The D300S has a resolution of 12.2 megapixel, whereas the D3S provides 12.1 MP.
+The D300S has a resolution of 12.2 megapixels, whereas the D3S provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is considerably larger (49 percent) than the Nikon D300S.
 Moreover, the D3S is markedly heavier (32 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.